Back

 But which one is better?

 Meet Jane.
 She owns Planty.
 Her app is a huge database of plants and mushrooms with an image recognition AI and a cute 3D mascot that answers your questions like “Is this mushroom edible?” and appears on the screen as you take pictures of plants you can’t identify.
-Jane wanted to cut her time to market, which is why she decided to build Planty with Flutter.
+Jane wanted to cut her time to market, so she decided to build Planty with Flutter.
 But AI, augmented reality, and complex mascot animations were too much.
 Despite the innovative idea, Planty’s app store ratings weren’t higher than 2.6, and Jane kept getting bad reviews about incorrect plant recognition and performance lags.
 In the end, Jane ran out of money and had to ditch the whole project.

 native mobile app development

 Budget.
 Native mobile app development is more expensive — you need to hire two teams to build an app both for iOS and Android.
 The only way to save money on a native mobile app is to stick to one platform.
-That’s why if you can’t spend a fortune on development, consider going cross-platform.
+So, if you can’t spend a fortune on development, consider going cross-platform.

 Innovations.
 If you’re building a unique app with complex logic, you still can do it with React Native but it will be harder and take more time.
-In this case you build all your unique features natively and integrate them with your cross-platform framework later.
+In this case, you build all your unique features natively and integrate them with your cross-platform framework later.

 Technologies.
 Instruments like Viro React allow you to build cross-platform VR apps — but native VR has less performance lags.
 So, if your app uses virtual or augmented reality, native languages are a better option.